3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 ${symbol_pound} Build

+To build the node and verify the tests run the following command:
 ```
 mvn verify
 ```

+Make sure all code is commited as the snapshot version is determined by the commit timestamp.

 An Eclipse update site will be made in `p2/target/repository` directory.
 The update site can be used to perform a local installation.